-Experienced contact dancers also can experience altered states but frequently the newcomer might be less practiced in managing an altered state.
+Experienced contact dancers also can experience altered states but frequently the newcomer might be less practiced in managing such altered states.

 - Experience a power imbalance that can occur between the newcomer and more senior dancer.
 It is a well-understood phenomenon that when romantic relationships occur within a power imbalance, there is a risk that the person with less power may feel a reduced ability to enforce boundaries.
 The lines that separate what is okay from what is not okay can become blurry.
 For these reasons, relationships with power imbalances have a higher risk of leading to hurt and even abuse.
 In the contact dance improvisation communities, I have seen this phenomenon not just occur within romantic relationships but occur within dances.
 The imbalance of power between the newcomer and a more experienced dancer that can blur the process of putting up boundaries and building consent on and off the dance floor.
 If the experienced dancer is afforded societal privileges due to income bracket, race, gender, leadership role in the community, the newcomer/senior-dancer power imbalance can be even more acute.